eggressive/ai_data/README.md

 - Studying the impact of publishers on sales performance.
 - Comparing regional sales distributions (e.g., North America, Europe, Japan).
 - Exploring the relationship between release years and sales figures.

+### Baby Names Dataset

+- Analyzing the historical popularity of the name "Ruby."
+- Calculating moving averages to identify long-term trends.
+- Visualizing yearly trends in the popularity of the name.
+- Exploring gender-based distributions of the name "Ruby."

 ## License